tscorbett/tscorbett.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-<p>Postdoctoral fellow at Universität Wien,</p>
+<p>Postdoctoral fellow at Universität Wien,<br>
-<p>formerly a postdoc at Universitet København and the University of Melbourne.</p>
+<p>formerly a postdoc at Universitet København and the University of Melbourne.
+PhD from C.N.
+Yang Institute for theoretical physics at SUNY Stony Brook.</p>

 <p>I'm a theoretical particle physicist/particle phenomenologist, my primary research interest is the Standard Model Effective Field Theory (SMEFT).
 I am interested in studying the SMEFT as a Quantum Field Theory and understanding its phenomelogy beyond leading order in both the loop and SMEFT expansions.
+I have played a major role in the development of the geoSMEFT, an approach to the SMEFT that greatly simplifies calculations and allows for a more profound understanding of the SMEFT from geometric considerations.
-I focus on Higgs and Electroweak physics, but have also worked in flavor physics and baryogenesis.</p>
+My phenomenological focus is on Higgs and Electroweak physics, but am interested in and have also worked on flavor physics and baryogenesis.</p>